Frequently Asked Questions

 First, we can provide a plastic tool called a tongue scraper that cleans away bacterial build-up on your tongue while significantly alleviating odor.
 Or, we can recommend a specially prepared rinse or toothpaste designed to actually breakdown the odor-causing sulfur bonds that cause bad breath.
 Finally, we may also suspect a systemic or internal problem such as an infection or underlying condition, in which case we may recommend a visit with your family physician or specialist to identify the cause.

 Q: What is a crown and why do I need one?

-A: If Dr. Farless has recommended a crown for you, it is likely either to correct a broken tooth or to repair a tooth that has deteriorated due to cavities (decay).
+A: If Dr. Farless or Dr. Locklear have recommended a crown for you, it is likely either to correct a broken tooth or to repair a tooth that has deteriorated due to cavities (decay).
 The decay in your tooth eats away healthy tooth structure much like rust eats away at metal.
 If not removed, decay will deteriorate the tooth to the point where extraction is the only viable treatment option.
 Sometimes, decay is removed, leaving healthy tooth structure but not much of it.
 A crown can then be placed, restoring the look and function of your tooth while allowing you to keep your natural, underlying tooth structure.
 Most crowns are precision-milled porcelain or full metal (gold or silver) and are individually customized for each application in each patient, giving you a natural, long-lasting smile.